JiangWeibeta/MLIC/README.md

 I upload the training log when the lambda is 0.0250.
 The model is trained on 4 GPU cards with ddp support.

-I fix the LatentResidualPrediction and SynthesisTransform, you should use LatentResidualPredictionFix and SynthesisTransformFix.
+I fix the LatentResidualPrediction and SynthesisTransform, you should use LatentResidualPrediction and SynthesisTransform instead of LatentResidualPredictionOld and SynthesisTransformOld.
 The parameter number of **MLIC <sup> ++ </sup>** becomes 83.5M.
 The modification leads to no performance drop.

 Update checkpoint: https://disk.pku.edu.cn/link/AABED8912D2502477EB37C18FC7F2B2612